woossi0/suite/docs/usermanual/source/processing/wpsclient/index.rst

         }
     });

-In this case, the ``JTS:buffer`` process doesn't produce multiple outputs, but it is trivial to replace this process in your code with one that does.
+In this case, the ``geo:buffer`` process doesn't produce multiple outputs, but it is trivial to replace this process in your code with one that does.

 Building an interactive application